 Buildings and Contents insurance for charities

-What would happen if your building was damaged or your property stolen?
+What would happen if your charity building was damaged or your property stolen?

 Property Insurance covers the cost of repairing or rebuilding your premises, or replacing your stock or equipment.
 There are two main sections you may need to think about: of property insurance:

 - Buildings insurance: this covers the cost of repairing or rebuilding your charity’s premises if damaged or destroyed.